the0neWhoKnocks/scaffold/static/README.md

 ## Local HTTPS

 Some experiences will complain if your App isn't run over `https`.
 To allow for secure Local development (and LAN Apps over IP), follow the below instructions to generate and install certs.

+**NOTE**: If you've already generated and added certs for a specific domain or IP, there's no need to generate and add a new cert.
+Either delete the old one, or reuse it in your new App.

 Run `./bin/gen-certs.sh --help` if you want to see the full list of options.